jefdewitt/jekyll_portfolio/README.md

 highlighter: rouge
 ```

 And the implementation is easy too.
 Just denote the language after the top backticks.
-The markdown looks like this:
+If the markdown looks like this...

-    '```javascript
+    ```javascript
     var foo = function() {
       return 'bar';
     }
-    ```'
+    ```

+...then the output would render this.

 ```javascript
     var foo = function() {